mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

 Once opened, change the `allowed_users=` value from "console" to "anybody".
 This will allow a regular user from a non-TTY (e.g. over SSH) to start the Xorg server.
-Once changed, you'r config file should like something like the one below:
+Once changed, your config file should like something like the one below:

     # Xwrapper.config (Debian X Window System server wrapper configuration file)